-After the website audit is complete here, you overview the identified issues grouped by type: Indexing and crawlability, Redirects, Encoding and technical factors, URLs, Links, Images, On-page, Localization.
+After the website audit is complete, you overview the identified issues grouped by type: Indexing and crawlability, Redirects, Encoding and technical factors, URLs, Links, Images, On-page, and Localization.

 Errors (red crosses) are the ones that need to be fixed ASAP; Warnings are the second in line, and Info (i) are things that are nice to be fixed.
 One nice thing is that you have a pretty comprehensive tab for every issue type where you get detailed information on how it impacts your website.

-Visualizing your website structure easily is critical to ensuring you offer users and the search engines the best experience in terms of hierarchy and structure.
+Visualizing your website structure quickly is critical to ensuring you offer users and the search engines the best experience in terms of hierarchy and structure.

-Here are several reasons why Visualization of your website is useful:
+Here are several reasons why Visualization of your website is helpful:

 - Spot structure problems at one glance (e.g., orphan pages, isolated parts of the site, long redirect chains, etc.)